temporalio/documentation/docs/dev-guide/golang/project-setup.md

 title: Go SDK developer's guide - Project setup
 sidebar_label: Project setup
 sidebar_position: 2
-description: The project setup section of the Temporal Go SDK Developer's guide covers the minimum set of concepts and implementation details needed to build and run a Temporal Application in Go – that is, all the relevant steps to start a Workflow Execution that executes an Activity.
+description: The project setup section of the Temporal Go SDK Developer's guide covers the minimum set of concepts and implementation details needed to build and run a Temporal Application in Go—that is, all the relevant steps to start a Workflow Execution that executes an Activity.
 slug: /dev-guide/go/project-setup
 toc_max_heading_level: 4
 keywords: